-Bill rate and pay rate are easy terms to confuse—they both factor into the decision of how much you should charge for your services as an independent contractor.
+Bill rate and pay rate are easily confused, but they both factor into the decision of how much you should charge for your services as an independent contractor, consultant, freelancer, etc.

 When negotiating with a client at the start of a consulting project, make sure you are clear on your rates, and if you are discussing dollars in terms of bill rate or pay rate.